Vasu-Aggarwal283/3-Stage-Pipeline-RISC/README.md

 # RISC-V CPU

-Zhou Fan (范舟)

-This project is a RISC-V CPU with 5-stage pipeline implemented in Verilog HDL, which is a course project of Computer Architecture, ACM Class @ SJTU.
+This project is a RISC-V CPU with 5-stage pipeline implemented in Verilog HDL, which is a course project of Computer Architecture, ACM Class @ IITR.

 ## Documents